-For the most part, secured and unsecured business loans are very similar (although property loans can differ).
-You get a lump sum, then pay it back in installments with added interest.
+For the most part, secured and unsecured business loans are very similar.
+You get a lump sum, then pay it back in instalments with added interest.
 The key difference comes if you are unable to pay off the loan:

 With a secured loan, you put forward something of value as a ‘security’.
 This could be property, land, equipment or other assets.
 If you stop repaying your loan the lender can take this asset and can sell it to recover the unpaid amount.
 The loan is secured against the asset or assets chosen.

 With an unsecured loan, you do not put forward any assets as a security.
 That means you don’t have to give up your property, land, or other assets if you can’t make the repayments.
 The lender may ask instead for a personal guarantee, or simply trust you are creditworthy enough to repay the loan.